 Yep, you heard right.
 Actual plants, in the house.

 I know that may not sound radical to most of you, but if I’m completely honest, until recently I’d never been much of a plant person.
 It’s not that I don’t like them it’s more that they never seemed to like me.
 Luckily my plant care skills have improved over the last few years, which is why we finally felt that it was time to take the plunge and introduce plants into our home for the first time – ever!
 And we love them!

 I’ve always loved them outside and our small balcony is crammed full of them (I do miss having a garden) but inside has always been another matter.
 Have I turned into a crazy plant lady?
 Well, no. Okay, so maybe but I honestly can’t believe that we didn’t add them earlier!
 Aren’t they gorgeous?!

 And, as you can see, we didn’t just stick a few new plants into the corners of some of our rooms.
 We really wanted to create an impact so we built a DIY indoor vertical garden!

 We wanted as much flexibility as possible, so we decided to hang our plants from a rail mounted on our dining table.

-We were going to hang our plants from the ceiling (using a simple curtain rail suspended from the ceiling) but because our ceilings are a whopping 3.6m high we decided that suspending our DIY hanging garden from the table would be an easier option.
+We were going to hang our plants from the ceiling (using a simple curtain rail suspended from the ceiling) but because our ceilings are a whopping 3.6m high we decided that suspending our hanging garden from the table would be an easier option.